ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_identity_claim_en.md

 ## 2 Issuing a verifiable claim

-Users can have several types of identities.
-For example, users with an ID card issued by the China Ministry of Public Security all have the identity "Chinese National".
-Users can present their ID cards in certain scenarios to declare their identity; the ID card is the Ministry of Public Security's citizenship certification.
+A user can have several types of identities.
+For example, a user with an ID card issued by the China Ministry of Public Security will all have the identity as "Chinese National".
+A user can present his ID card in certain scenarios to declare his identity; the ID card is the Ministry of Public Security's citizenship certification.

-For example, a student who graduates from a university can obtain the status of a graduate of the university.
-This status can be proved by a diploma issued by the school to students.
+For example, a student who graduates from a university wants to obtain the status of the diploma from the university.
+This status can be received by issuing the diploma issued from the school to the student.
 Now there is a new way to authenticate the identity of this university graduate through blockchain technology, by binding a verifiable claim (a trusted statement) to the user's ONT ID.
 Similarly, users can obtain different verifiable claims from multiple different organizations and/or platforms.

-The owner of an ONT ID can issue a verifiable claim to himself or others.
+Owner of an ONT ID can issue a verifiable claim to himself or others.

-Government agencies, universities, banks, third-party authentication service agencies (such as CA), biometrics technology companies, etc., can serve as trusted institutions and be added to the Ontology ecosystem as partners.
-If you think you could be a certification service partner, please see the [Certification Service Partner Assessment Standard](./verification_provider_specification_en.html).
+Government agencies, universities, banks, third-party authentication service agencies (such as CA), biometrics technology companies and etc., can serve as trusted institutions and join the Ontology ecosystem as partners.
+If you think you could be a certification service partner, please visit [Certification Service Partner Assessment Standard](./verification_provider_specification_en.html).

 We use a digital diploma issued by China's Fudan University as an example to illustrate how users can obtain a third-party claim.

-Suppose Alice is a student at Fudan University and applies to the school for a digital graduation certificate.
-After the school verifies Alice's identity, it invokes the SDK's API to generate a trusted statement that contains Alice's graduation information and the signature of the school, which was made with the school's private key.
+Suppose Alice is a student from Fudan University and wants to apply a digital graduation certificate from the school.
+After the school verifies Alice's identity, it invokes the SDK's API to generate a trusted statement that contains Alice's graduation information with the signature by using school's private key.

 ### 2.1 Construct a claim